There is a flow to the life of a Christ-follower.

 Let those who suffer according to God’s will entrust their souls to a faithful Creator while doing good. – 1 Peter 4:19

 It isn’t easy.
 Sometimes, we get stuck in the suffering.
-Our stubborn hearts just plop themselves down and refuse to budge.
 I’m pretty sure that is what Satan is counting on – that we would become overwhelmed by the suffering and just hang out there for a while.
-He is fine with our suffering.
-He is totally opposed, however, to our trusting and our doing of good.

 We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed; – 2 Corinthians 4:8-9